HPC News Bytes – 20260504

 – Investment in AI inference rises

-– AI models: open source vs. guardrails
+– AI models: open source vs. guardrails in

 – Will SC24 be the largest supercomputing event ever?

-– Intel financial results
+– Intel Financial Results

 – Which programming language is most energy efficient?